What Is Preventive Care?

 2. Counseling

-Counseling may also be accessible for people who wish to quit smoking, stop abusing alcohol, prevent cardiovascular disease or fight obesity.
+Counseling is accessible for people who wish to quit smoking, stop abusing alcohol, prevent cardiovascular disease or prevent and fight obesity.

 3. Immunizations